Infinitixity/magic-link/README.md

 # Magic Link

 Magic Link is a realtime radar-style chat prototype.
 Users join with a display name, see nearby signals on a radar, invite people into channels, and chat live through Socket.IO.
+No use reading anything below use this link to test the website https://magic-link-4nra.onrender.com/

 ## Run locally